Dynamsoft/capture-vision-react-native-samples/guide-scan-mrz.md

   isBeepEnabled: false,

   /**
+   * Determines whether a vibration is triggered upon a successful MRZ scan.
+   * When enabled (true), the scanner will produce a brief vibration to provide visual feedback.
+   * Default is false.
+   */
+  isVibrateEnabled: false,

+  /**
    * Determines whether the close button is visible on the scanner UI.
    * This button allows users to exit the scanning interface.
 Default is true.
    */